 It’s important to know that Lyon’s charcuterie tradition is not limited to sliced, cured hams or dried sausages.
 Here in Lyon, you’ll discover a wide range of dried, cured meats with curious names such as “Rosette” (literally, little rose) or even “Jésus” both are similar to Italian salami and are composed of a mix of pork meat and fat.
 Lyon’s renowned Jesus sausage is particular for its size and shape: 10 centimeters in diameter and 400g in weight.

 Unlike other parts of France, in Lyon, certain charcuterie preparations are meant to be eaten warmed through and even cooked.
-Bejeweled with pistachios and sometimes even black truffles, saucisson chaud, can be served as a first or main course accompanied with a warm lentils or it can be nestled into a loaf of rich and buttery brioche which is warmed through and served in slices to start a meal.
+Bejeweled with pistachios and sometimes black truffles, saucisson chaud, can be served as a first or main course accompanied with a warm lentils or potatoes, or it can be nestled into a loaf of rich and buttery brioche which is warmed through and served in slices to start a meal.

 The Sabodet is perhaps the most unique sausage in this category though, composed of ground pork head (yes, the entire head – ears, snout, skin, etc…!) and seasoned with red wine, garlic, and nutmeg.